English speaking skills for PTE test

 In English, there are two types of words within a sentence: Content words and Grammar words.

-In the sentence "I would like to read books," the content words are "I", "like," "read," and "books," while the grammar words are "would" and "to."
+In the sentence "I would like to read books," the content words are I

 The second point is to decide which words should be stressed.
 This is an easy-to-understand concept but hard to implement when it comes to a complex sentence.
 I will demonstrate it through several Chinese examples: